mborzenkov/jqf-gradle-plugin/README.md

 - Plugin is configured in JqfGradlePlugin.
 It has only two tasks: JqfFuzzTask and JqfReproTask.
 - To publish the plugin locally, build it and run `./gradlew publishToMavenLocal`
+- To publish the plugin to Gradle Plugins Portal, build it and run `./gradlew publishPlugins`.
+Note: this action requires secret API keys .

 ## Improvements